-It is our pleasure to invite you to the third edition of this short course, organized in HEIA-FR Fribourg Switzerland, as well as online, via Zoom.
+It is our pleasure to invite you to the fourth edition of this short course, organized in HEIA-FR Fribourg Switzerland, as well as online, via Zoom.
 This year emphasis will be put on hands-on exercises, and on an introduction to Bayesian analysis.

 Uncertainty is present everywhere in geotechnical engineering and soil-structure interaction analysis: soil parameters are usually not known exactly, and also vary in space.
 Common practice consists in performing a deterministic analysis with "safety" factors.
 However, this technique does not give much insight into what the actual risk is.
 Today, a stronger integration of probabilistic approaches into safety assessment procedures and geotechnical computational mechanics in general seems appropriate.